 My lamb journey started way back in the day with yearly trips around Easter time to Arthur Avenue in the Bronx to procure the best roast we could find for the holiday (along with the obvious cannoli I’d of course insist we grab from the many a bakeries down there).

 Marrying a Greek and many Greek festival celebrations later, the lamb love has remained strong straight through.

 I also don’t think people realize that lamb can be a great source of lean protein (in cuts like leg, loin and rack) with a healthy dose of omega-3 fats (5x more than beef per serving!), making it a great all-the-time option, not just a holiday celebration meal like these skillet lamb chops and cipollini onions.

 If you’re still sitting there thinking “nope, still intimidated!” let’s walk through this one.

 From prep start to on the tabled finished (ok, minus the annoyingly long time cipollini onions can take to peel – they’re lucky they’re cute), this skillet lamb chop meal is done in 35 minutes.

 Stove top skillet meals are where it’s at and that doesn’t change with lamb.

 The lamb and onions basically brown deliciously in some olive oil, butter, salt and pepper and then come to life with the addition of the tarragon honey mustard sauce.

-Tarragon is one of those herbs that I don’t use often but when I do I always say to myself “damn, this is delicious, why don’t I use it more often?!”
-I love it as the fresh herb in this simple turmeric chicken salad.
+And tarragon is one of those herbs that I don’t use often but when I do I always say to myself “damn, this is delicious, why don’t I use it more often?!”

 The sauce is sweet, bright, herby, refreshing and mustardy all at once and I promise you’ll be wanting to douse anything and everything (not just the lamb!) you can find with it.